arc12/ESP12-Low-Power-Board-Eagle/README.md

 - LEDs and related resistors and jumpers.
 - JP1-3 and headers.
 - R10,11 should be omitted if I2C communications is not occurring on GPIO4,5.
 A value of 4k7 is shown but values between 10k and 2.2k are normal.
 Some breakout boards already include 10k pull-up resistors, which may be satisfactory; if so, omit R10,11, especially if there is more than one I2C breakout with pull-ups present.
-- Q1, R12, JP3 (partial) - see next section.
+- Q1, R12, JP8, JP3 (partial) - see next section.
+- JP7, if PCB trace not cut.
+- S1 is usually not needed.
+- S3, S4 - see next section.
+- EP2, EP3 - see next section.
+- D1, JP8, JP7, C1, C2, U2 - if powering through E2, see next section.

 The ESP-12 modules have a LED on GPIO2, which may be unwanted!

+## Optional Extras

+### External Power
+The main use case is to use the on-board 18650 battery clip, with the clip wires soldered to EP1.
+Alternatively, an off-board battery may be connected using a screw terminal or solderless connector at EP1.

+Alternatives are:
+- use EP2 to connect a 3.3V PSU, in which case the voltage regulation components through to U2 should be omitted.
+- use EP3, a USB-mini socket to supply 5V

+### Reed Switches
+Provision is made to place two reed switches on the underside so that sealed enclosures can be crudely controlled from the outside using magnets with N-S pole alignments parallel to the reed switch axes.
+One switch (S3) is parallel with Cfg1 and another (S4) parallel to the Reset switch.
+A typical use is to use Cfg1 to set the device into OTA update & web server mode, then resetting to wake from sleep.

-## Peripheral/sensor Power Rail Control Option
+### Peripheral/sensor Power Rail Control Option
 __AKA p-Vcc__
 This option allows the ESP8266 to disconnect power to the peripherals on SV2-5.
 NB: SV1 is not affected since power may be supplied TO the board via that header.

-If p-Vcc is not required then JP9 should be a soldered wire and Q1 + R12 should be omitted (and JP3 reduced to 2 pins). i.e. Vcc to peripherals will be “permanent”.
-If p-Vcc is required then a normal operating condition will have JP9 open and JP3 set to connect GPIO14 to Q1 (option B on PCB silk).
+The default case is Vcc to peripherals being “permanent”; Q1 + R12 should be omitted (and JP3 reduced to 2 pins).
+If p-Vcc is required then cut the PCB track on the under-side of JP9.
+The normal operating condition will have JP9 open and JP3 set to connect GPIO14 to Q1 (option B on PCB silk).
 In this case, Cfg2 cannot be used.
 The MCU will need to restore power by pulling GPIO14 low before attempting communications.
 JP9 maybe closed to override the control to “always on”.

 JP3 may be soldered as a 2 pin or 3 pin configuration according to need, for example to allow for the situation when R12 and Q1 are in place but no longer used; i.e. it allows GPIO14 to be used without R12 acting as a pull-up.
 In this case, JP9 would be closed.